akhilanganesh/ibm-tdd-bdd-project/README.md

 # TDD / BDD Final Project

-Final Project for the Coursera course **Introduction to TDD/BDD**.
+Final Project for the edX course **Introduction to TDD/BDD**.
 By Akhilan Ganesh.

 This project is primarily in Python, with the use of tools like PyUnit, Flask (RESTful API), Selenium, Gherkin syntax, and Behave.